Walter Kingsmill

 Sir Walter Kingsmill (10 April 1864 – 15 January 1935) was an Australian politician who served as a Senator for Western Australia from 1923 to 1935.
 He was President of the Senate from 1929 to 1932.

+Kingsmill was born in Adelaide and became a geologist and prospector.
+He moved to Western Australia in 1888, participating in the Pilbara goldrush and serving as a mining registrar.
+Kingsmill was a member of the Western Australian Legislative Assembly (1897–1903) and Legislative Council (1903–1922), serving as a state government minister and president of the Legislative Council (1919–1922).
+He transferred to the Senate at the 1922 federal election, serving two terms as a Nationalist and United Australia Party senator.
+Outside of politics he had a long association with the Perth Zoo.

 Early life

 Kingsmill was born on 10 April 1864 in Glenelg, South Australia.
 He was the son of Jane Elizabeth (née Haslam) and Walter Kingsmill; his father was a pastoralist.

 Kingsmill attended St Peter's College, Adelaide.
 He graduated Bachelor of Arts from the University of Adelaide in 1883 and subsequently joined the Geological Department of South Australia.
 In 1886 he left the public service to work as a prospector, spending time on the Teetulpa and Mannahill goldfields and in the Barrier Ranges of New South Wales.

 In 1888, Kingsmill moved to Western Australia, initially settling in Perth where he represented the Victorians Football Club in two matches in the West Australian Football League during the 1888 season.
 He soon moved to the north-west to participate in the Pilbara goldrush, remaining in the district for eight years where he managed the Stray Shot, Excelsior, Augusta, and Talga-Talga mines.
 He served as mining registrar at Marble Bar from November 1894 to October 1895 and was also a member of the Pilbara Road Board.